-Family Counselling Perth and Applecross
+Family Counselling across Perth and Fremantle

 More often than not, the person that is referred to counselling is only a part of the problem.
 Family systems are complex, and involve many individuals.
 To be able to create change in this system, working as a family and identifying each individual’s contribution to conflict and disharmony is the most effective method to dissolve issues.
 In fact, understanding how each person relates emotionally and to identify expectations of each other in their relationships is the beginning of sustainable changes.
 Rather than just trying to fix the person with the behavioural or emotional problems, family therapy works on the whole family system.

 Family therapy helps family members, couples and others who care about each other to express and explore difficult thoughts and emotions safely, to understand each other’s experiences and views, appreciate each other’s needs, build on strengths and make useful changes in their relationships and their lives.

 Family therapy helps change the broken patterns of communication and the sense of isolation, fear, abandonment, and any number of other challenges that families face.
 Family counselling is not always fun and exciting, but the research indicates that family therapy produces lasting improvements for families who come in.

 Family therapy is useful for the following issues: